uccser/verto/docs/source/processors/scratch.rst

 .. image:: ../images/scratch_blocks_example.png

 The syntax is the same for default Markdown code blocks.
-The only difference is that Kordac handles the content differently due to the ``scratch`` language set at the start.
+The only difference is that Verto handles the content differently due to the ``scratch`` language set at the start.

 .. note::